kugurerdem/Project-Euler/0004 - Largest palindrome product/explanation.md

 # Solution A

-We can easily check all the products of pair of 3-digit numbers, and memorise the largest palindrome by compare the palindromes we get earlier with the palindromes we get later.
+We can easily check all the products of pair 3-digit numbers, and memorise the largest palindrome by comparing the palindromes we get earlier with the palindromes we get later.